Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Interesting Trees

-Cenote Mariposa is the larger of the two cenotes at the Eco Park.
-The cenote is located within sight of the changing rooms and lockers.
-When you enter the cenote, be careful, as the rocks are slippery and sharp.
-I suggest stepping into the water and then immediately beginning to swim.
-The water is deep enough that you will not hurt your feet as you begin swimming.
-If you choose to walk, you will likely slip and hurt yourself.
-One suggestion is to bring water shoes as they will protect your feet from the jagged rocks.
+When entering the cenote, be careful, as the rocks are slippery and sharp.
+I recommend stepping into the water and beginning to swim immediately.
+The water is deep enough that you will not hurt your feet.
+If you try to walk, you will likely slip.
+Water shoes are highly recommended.

 Cenote Mariposa